 Goal 1: Graduates will attain the knowledge, skills, and professional characteristics needed for success as an entry-level dietetics practitioner.

 a.
 Ninety-five percent of program graduates are expected to take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 c.
 Ninety percent of graduates who begin the DEP will complete the program within 3 years (normal length 2 years x 1.5).

 e.
 Seventy-five percent of graduates will have jobs in a dietetics-related field within one year of graduation.

 e.
 Ninety percent of first year graduates will meet or exceed employer expectations for entry-level RDs.

 Goal 2: Graduates will demonstrate commitment to life-long learning, professional development, service and leadership in diverse professional and community endeavors.

 a.
 Seventy-five percent of respondents will report pursuing practice certification or pursuing graduate credit or additional degrees when surveyed three years after graduation.

 b.
-Fifty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.
+Thirty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.